Prefontaine (film)

 Prefontaine is a 1997 American biographical film chronicling the life of the American long-distance runner Steve Prefontaine and his death at age 24.
-Jared Leto plays the title character and R. Lee Ermey plays Bill Bowerman.
+Jared Leto plays the title character, and R. Lee Ermey plays coach Bill Bowerman.
 The film was written by Steve James and Eugene Corr, and directed by James.
 Prefontaine tells the story from the point of view of Bill Dellinger, played by Ed O'Neill, the assistant coach who was with him day-to-day, and Nancy Alleman, the runner's girlfriend at the time of his death.

 Plot

 Steve Prefontaine, a Coos Bay, Oregon student, is too small to play most sports but becomes a talented distance runner.
 He enrolls at the University of Oregon in 1969, and meets fellow Oregon Ducks track and field athletes Pat Tyson and Mac Wilkins.
 With coaches Bill Bowerman and Bill Dellinger, "Pre" wins three national cross-country championships and four consecutive 5,000-meter runs, breaking the U.S. record in the latter.
 Prefontaine gains fame as an aggressive runner who likes to be out front from the start, rather than biding his time until a strong finish.

 Prefontaine accompanies other top American runners including Frank Shorter and Jeff Galloway to the 1972 Munich Olympics, where they witness the terrorist attacks of the Munich Massacre which interrupt and almost cancel the games.
 In the 5,000-meter, Prefontaine leads with 150 meters to go, but three different runners pass him and he does not medal.
 The gold goes to Finland's Lasse Viren.

 After his college career ends, Prefontaine prepares for a rematch with Viren at the 1976 Montreal Olympics.
 The strict amateurism rules of American non-collegiate sports force Prefontaine to turn down a lucrative offer to become a professional runner, instead working as a bartender while living in a trailer home.
 He becomes an activist to help American athletes compete against better-funded international rivals.
 On May 30, 1975, after drinking alcohol at a post-meet party, Prefontaine is killed when his MG convertible flips while he is driving.
 After his death, the Amateur Sports Act of 1978 gives athletes more control over their sports' governance.